Which blog commenting mistakes are you making?

 Did you know that top brands often gain traction through comment on blog topics?
 You may not be aware of this – maybe because you don’t see influencers’ names in the comment sections of popular industry blogs.

 Here’s what some of these successful people do: They hire virtual assistants and other writers to help them follow a comment system and write useful comments on recent blog posts.
 Yes, commenting can be outsourced in the same way article writing can be outsourced to freelance writers.

 Download this cheat sheet and get to know about 8 blog commenting mistakes that you need to avoid at all costs.

 Marcus Sheridan, founder of TheSalesLion, usually spends 5-6 hours a week, reading and commenting on other people’s blog posts.
 He does this because he wants to create more awareness about his business and attract more readers.

 You already know that the majority of your target audience likely read other blogs daily.
-By leaving helpful comments on those other industry blogs, you’ll definitely get more traffic to your site.
+By leaving helpful comments on those other industry blogs, you’ll definitely improve your search engine optimization and get more traffic to your site.